 - 1 tbsp olive oil

-How To Make Chestnut Brussels Sprouts Pie
+How To Make Jamie Oliver Chestnut Brussels Sprouts Pie

-- Bake the pie: Place in the oven and bake for 50 minutes or until golden and set.
-Let cool slightly before serving.
+- Assemble and Bake: Pour the filling into the tart shell.
+Sprinkle over the almond crumb.
+Bake for 50 minutes or until golden and set.
+Let cool slightly before slicing.

 Recipe Tips

-How To Store And Reheat Leftovers?
+How To Store & Reheat Leftovers

 Nutrition Facts